shivarajshanthaiah/Code-Orbit/README.md

 The platform provides a smooth programming experience with advanced error handling and exclusive perks for prime members.

 ## Live Demo
-Access the live demo of this project at (https://codeorbit.shivaraj.live/api/user/signup).
+To access the live demo of this project, please visit my API documentation and test it using any API testing software.
+Detailed API documentation link - https://documenter.getpostman.com/view/32823353/2sAY4siPR5

 ## Features